CEO Light & Warmth Award Nomination Tips

 5. Focus on the Exceptional.

-The CEO Light & Warmth Award recognizes Team Members who regularly go beyond their job description.
+The CEO Light & Warmth Award recognizes Team Members who regularly go beyond their job description to bring our Purpose to life.
 A Front Desk Team Member who checks in a large group seamlessly or a Housekeeper who spotlessly cleans 14 rooms a day may not stand out as exceptional because this is a part of their everyday job.

 After checking in a large wedding party, Matthew was informed that the parents of the bride had not yet arrived.
 Their flight had been delayed, and they risked missing the wedding.
 Matthew took initiative and arranged for special transportation to get the parents from the airport to the church, ensuring that the parents were there for their daughter's big moment.